deepstreamIO/deepstream.io-docker/README.md

-Deepstream.io Standalone Docker Image
+Deepstream.io Docker Image
 ---

 This is a standalone docker image for the deepstream.io server.
-It can be used as a single instance or within a Deepstream cluster (requires mounted connectors).
+It can be used as a single instance or within a Deepstream cluster.

 ## Usage